bruno-1337/Caipirinha-Rewriter/README.md

-# Escrevedor - Self Hosted AI Writing helper
+# Caipirinha Rewriter: Spice up your text with your own self-hosted AI

-This is a chrome extension that allows you to interact with a self hosted LLM model to have AI writing tools integrated on your browser.
-You can use this extension to rewrite text for various purposes, such as writing essays, stories, poems, code, and more.
+This is a Chrome extension that integrates an AI-powered writing tool into your browser, allowing you to interact with a self-hosted LLM model for rewriting text.
+With this extension, you can rewrite text for various purposes, such as essays, stories, poems, code, and more.

 ## Features